samandmac/PhyloBuild/README.md

    **[--tree_genomes, -o]** : Indicates user directory for genomes used to help build the tree.
 Default is set to working directory, in a file called Tree_Genomes.

-   **[--grouping, -t]** : This indicates whether the user has a group_list.txt file which contains a grouping factor tab separated from the name of the strain being used.
+   **[--grouping, -t]** : This indicates whether the user has a "group_list.txt" file in the working directory which contains a grouping factor tab separated from the name of the strain being used.
 Default is "no".
-The .txt file should be located in the working directory.
 If using PhyloGroup first, a group_list.txt is automatically generated.

    **[--rename_genomes, -r]** : Indicates whether user has "new_genome_names.txt" file in working directory to rename old genomes into new names.
 Default is "no".
 If used, the file should contain tab separated old names and new names, line by line.